-DEPARTMENT OF COMPUTER SCIENCE
+COMPUTER SCIENCE DEPARTMENT

-The Department of Computer Science offers majors (Bachelor of Science) and minors in Computer Science and Computer Information Technology.
+The Computer Science Department offers majors (Bachelor of Science) and minors in Computer Science and Computer Information Technology.
 The department also offers an Associate of Science degree in Computer Science.

 The mission of the department is to provide an engaging learning environment and quality curricula for our students to attain the skills and knowledge in the field of computing and information technology, and empower them to become successful problem solvers, lifelong learners, and competent professionals in the field.